TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

 .. class:: DecimalException

-   Base class for other signals and a subclass of :exc:`ArithmeticError`.
+   Base kundi for other signals and a subkundi of :exc:`ArithmeticError`.

 .. class:: DivisionByZero